stoyan-stoyanov/vibeflow/README.md

     """Add two numbers together and return the result.""" pass

-@yolo
-async def fetch_data(url: str) -> dict:
-    """Fetches JSON data from a URL and returns it as a dictionary.""" pass

-# Use the functions
+# Use the functions as you would any other function
 print(greet("John Doe"))
 print(f"2 + 2 = {add(2, 2)}")
 ```